-For students to describe, sort, classify, and compare two-dimensional shapes, and describe the location and movement of objects through investigation.
+Describe, sort, classify, build, and compare two-dimensional shapes and three-dimensional figures, and describe the location and movement of objects through investigation (#17).

 Students and the teacher begin by sitting on the floor in a circle.